paceholder/nodeeditor/README.md

 ### Current state

 Currently library implements the simplest GUI interaction between nodes.
 It is possible to define a model, register it and create nodes in the scene.
-Data propagation works.
+Data propagation works as well.

 ### Dependencies

-The project uses Qt 5.5 and CMake 3.4
+The project uses Qt 5.5 and CMake 3.2

 ### Roadmap

 1. Extend set of examples
+2. GUI: implement node resizing
-2. Improve GUI: node names, resizing, node window scrolling and positioning
+3. GUI: fix scrolling for scene view window scrolling
+4. Implement grouping nodes
-3. Check Windows builds
+4. Make Windows builds

 ### Youtube video: